roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 I've used [requireJS][requirejs] to mock the [content script injection][content_script], JavaScript files triggered by Chrome in specified pages according to manifest.json file.

-To setup it using [SpecRunner.html][specrunner] add require.js to the header and put its config just before Jasmine setup in the script tag.
+To set it up using [SpecRunner.html][specrunner] add require.js to the header and put its config just before Jasmine setup in the script tag.

 ``` html SpecRunner.html
 <script type="text/javascript">